cavallom/csv-queryable/README.md

 ## Performance considerations

 **csv-queryable** is designed and tested to quickly load and navigate even large csv files with millions of rows and many columns.
+For even better performance, we recommend loading the csv files at the start of the work session, thus making them available for multiple queries.

 ## Comma-Separated Values (CSV)